ferjorosa/ferjorosa.github.io/_posts/2025-06-01-decision-theory-I.md

 </table>
 </center>

-In a perfect scenario, the test would be highly accurate.
+In an ideal situation, the test would be extremely accurate.
 However, real-world tests are not perfect.
-The table below introduces these measurement imperfections by showing the conditional probability of each test result given the quality of the oil field:
+The table below illustrates these measurement inaccuracies by presenting the conditional probability of each test result based on the quality of the oil field:

 <table>
   <tr>